-Copyright 2000, 2004, 2016 Rev. Gary Helm.
+Copyright 2000, 2004, 2016, 2019 Rev. Gary Helm.
 All Rights Reserved.

-Mobile First Ignored
+Mobile First is Ignored

 Search Engine Optimization (SEO) is an Afterthought

 SEO helps search engines find and know what your website is about, and in turn helps people find you when they use a search engine looking for what you are offering on your website.

 Search engine optimazation should be developed into your website during the initial design phase.

-Limited Means of Contact
+Limited or No Means of Contact

 Outdated Information and Under Construction

 Keeping information up-to-date is more than very important, it is a necessity.
-A web site is the place to let people know what they can do today, tomorrow and in the near future.
-Few things can be as frustrating to a web visitor than going to an events page to get details about this weeks activities and find the information two years out of date.
+A web site lets people know what they can do today, tomorrow and in the future.
+Very few things can be as frustrating to a web visitor than going to an events page and find the information two years out of date.

 Lack of Interactivity

-Lack of Affiliated Links
+Lack of "Cross Pollination"

 "Thinking inside the box"